Documentation and tutorials.

 Every time a parameter is defined, its name can have the "?" character attached to it to indicate that this parameter is case-insensitive.
 However when parameters are recognized inside the preprocessed line, it does not matter whether they are followed by "?" there.
 The only modifier that is recognized by preprocessor when it replaces the parameter with its value is the "`" character.

-The repeating instructions together with "if" belong to the group called control directives.
+The repeating instructions together with "if" belong to a group called control directives.
 They are the instructions that control the flow of assembly.
 Each of them defines its own block of subordinate instructions, closed with corresponding "end" command, and if these blocks are nested within each other, it always must be a proper nesting - the inner block must always be closed before the outer one.
 All control directives are therefore the unconditional instructions - they are recognized even when they are inside an otherwise skipped block.

 dw final_count postpone final_count = counter end postpone counter = 0